arsy-off/encar-parser/README.md

 1) Clone repo <code>git clone https://github.com/arsy-off/encar-parser.git</code>
 2) Set corresponding platform in <code>docker-compose.yaml</code>
 3) Run <code>docker compose up -d</code>.
-Images of Selenium server, MongoDB, and MongoDB express will be pulled and then run
+Images of Selenium server, MongoDB, and MongoDB express will be pulled and then ran
 4) Check logs of app container.
-There should not be any exception raised
+There should not be any exception raised.

 ### N.B.
+* Script will be executed once.
+Orchestration is needed
-In order to use this without docker, set up usage of local webdriver
+* In order to use this without docker, set up usage of local webdriver